Dean8ix/DEX/README.md

-# DEX
+# ERC-1155_Airdrop

-This Solidity program is a simple Decentralized Exchange smart contract that exchange the amount of wei for dex token.
-1 wei = 5 dex token.
-It also allows user to check the dex equivalent of their wei and also withdraw the dex token.
+This Solidity program is an incentive smart contract that mints ERC 20 tokens and NFT to developers who sign up on their platform.

 ## Description

 This program is a simple contract written in Solidity, a programming language for developing smart contracts.
-The smart contract implemented the
+The smart contract implemented the ERC 1155 which house both the ERC 20 and ERC 721.
-- ```transfer```,
-- ```mintToken```,
-- ```burnToken``` functions.

-  The smart contract has 3 functions and they are:
+The smart contract made use of the

-- ```exchange```: this function exchanges wei for dex token.
-- ```withdraw```: allows a user to withdraw their dex token.
-- ```getBalanceOf```: allows user to check the balance of their dex token
+- ```assert```
+- ```require```
+- ```revert```
+to facilitate the airdrop process.

 ## Getting Started